-- What does it mean to have a free zone walk-thru building on multiple levels while still maintaining access to Esslinger? - What does it mean to have a main level pool or a lower level pool? - What if the new 3 court gym is on a different level than the existing gym?
-What does it do to the massing and scale of the addition? - How does phase 2 extend from phase 1? - How does the creation of new lockers in the new addition have an impact on the plan and transparency of the addition? - What are the implications of creating an exterior pool and how does it affect the yellow zone? - How do we push smaller spaces to the east so that we can envelope the big boxes and capture dynamic views?
+- What does it mean to have a free zone walk-thru building on multiple levels while still maintaining access to Esslinger? - What does it mean to have a main level pool or a lower level pool? - What if the new 3-court gym is on a different level than the existing gym?
+What does it do to the massing and scale of the addition? - How does phase 2 extend from phase 1? - How does the creation of new lockers in the new addition have an impact on the plan and transparency of the addition? - What are the implications of creating an exterior pool and how does it affect the yellow zone?
+We have essentially answered this question, and acknowledged the limitations of the site in providing southern orientation for a pool that would make this alternative viable. - How do we push smaller spaces to the east so that we can envelope the big boxes and capture dynamic views?